Savaş Buldan: Life

 Savaş Buldan was born in Yüksekova on 6 May 1964 to Şükrü Buldan (father).
 His brother, Nejdet Buldan, is one of the former mayors of Yüksekova for the now defunct Democracy Party.

 He was accused of carrying out activities in line with the Kurdistans Workers' Party (PKK) since 1979.
-The Public Prosecution Office launched a trial against him in connection with the incidents that took place in Yüksekova, Hakkari, in March 1979.
+The Public Prosecutor's Office launched an investigation against him in connection with the incidents that took place in Yüksekova, Hakkari, in March 1979.

 In 1986, he married Pervin Buldan.

 He was among the persons, who provided lawyers for the persons, who were detained in connection with the Newroz incidents in March 1992.

-In June 1992, when he was living in Istanbul, he got accused of supporting the PKK by the Turkish authorities.
+In June 1992, when he was living in Istanbul, he was accused of supporting the PKK by the Turkish authorities.

 Savaş Buldan was detained on 28 July 1992 in connection with certain arms seized in Haznedar neighborhood of İstanbul, and he was arrested by the SSC he was referred to.

 Death and aftermath

 Along with Adnan Yıldırım and Hacı Karay, he was abducted by the Turkish security forces from Çınar Hotel in Yeşilyurt, İstanbul, on 3 June 1994.
-The abducted persons were found dead on 4 June 1994 on the road of Yukarıkaraş village of Yığılca district of Bolu.
+The abducted persons were found dead on 4 June 1994 on the road of Yukarıkaraş village of Yığılca district of Bolu in what is believed to be an extrajudicial killing.
 On the 3 June, Pervin Buldan gave birth to their daughter Zelal Buldan.
 Savaş Buldan and his two friends were buried at Avcılar cemetery, İstanbul.

 After several investigations by the European Court of Human Rights (ECHR), Turkey was seen guilty for his death and the Turkish government was sentenced to pay Buldan's wife Pervin Buldan 10,000 Euros and to his brother Nejdet Buldan 16,000 Euros.
 In 2021, the Turkish crime boss Reis Sedat Peker accused Mehmet Ağar of being responsible for Buldans death.